NVIDIA/spark-rapids/docs/configs.md

 <a name="shuffle.transport.earlyStart"></a>spark.rapids.shuffle.transport.earlyStart|Enable early connection establishment for RAPIDS Shuffle|true
 <a name="shuffle.transport.earlyStart.heartbeatInterval"></a>spark.rapids.shuffle.transport.earlyStart.heartbeatInterval|Shuffle early start heartbeat interval (milliseconds)|5000
 <a name="shuffle.transport.maxReceiveInflightBytes"></a>spark.rapids.shuffle.transport.maxReceiveInflightBytes|Maximum aggregate amount of bytes that be fetched at any given time from peers during shuffle|1073741824
+<a name="shuffle.ucx.activeMessages.mode"></a>spark.rapids.shuffle.ucx.activeMessages.mode|Set to 'rndv', 'eager', or 'auto' to indicate what UCX Active Message mode to use.
+We set 'rndv' (Rendezvous) by default because UCX 1.10.x doesn't support 'eager' fully.
+This restriction can be lifted if the user is running UCX 1.11+.|rndv
 <a name="shuffle.ucx.managementServerHost"></a>spark.rapids.shuffle.ucx.managementServerHost|The host to be used to start the management server|null
 <a name="shuffle.ucx.useWakeup"></a>spark.rapids.shuffle.ucx.useWakeup|When set to true, use UCX's event-based progress (epoll) in order to wake up the progress thread when needed, instead of a hot loop.|true
 <a name="sql.batchSizeBytes"></a>spark.rapids.sql.batchSizeBytes|Set the target number of bytes for a GPU batch.
 Splits sizes for input data is covered by separate configs.
 The maximum setting is 2 GB to avoid exceeding the cudf row count limit of a column.|2147483647